Dignity of Earth and Sky: History

-Three Native American women from Rapid City, SD served as the models for the sculpture.
+Norm and Eunabel McKie of Rapid City, South Dakota, announced their gift of Dignity to the State of South Dakota in 2014, in honor of the 125th anniversary of South Dakota statehood.
 The artist began by first drawing the form and then sculpting a one-eighth-scale model.
-The sculpture was created in an isolated area near the Cheyenne River, east of Rapid City, SD, and later moved to the installation site.
-The statue boldly proclaims that South Dakota's Native cultures are alive, standing with dignity.
+The sculpture was created in an isolated area near the Cheyenne River, east of Rapid City, and later moved to the installation site.
+Dignity was erected in September 2016 at a site near Interstate 90 at Chamberlain, South Dakota, where it overlooks the Missouri River.

 Since July 1, 2017, South Dakota residents are now able to purchase auto license plates bearing the likeness of Dignity.
 The plates were designed with the help of the statue's designer.

+Design

+The statue is situated in the Chamberlain Interstate Welcome Center located along Interstate 90's mile post 264 and is accessible by both directions of travel.
+It measures 50 ft high, 16 ft deep and 32 ft wide.
+The star quilt held by the woman has more than 100 blue diamond shapes that move in the wind "like an Aspen leaf".

+Three Native American women from Rapid City, South Dakota, served as the models for the sculpture.